ibrahimirdem/integer_sequences/README.md

 # integer_sequences
-This repository is an archive of some of the integer sequences.
+This repository is an archive for some of the integer sequences.